 Employer demand for data science professionals has grown exponentially over the past several years.
 As applicants attempt to enter this increasingly competitive field, many struggle with the same challenge: nailing the data scientist resume.

-These seven steps will help you build a comprehensive data science resume from scratch that will stand out to recruiters and hiring managers.
+These seven steps will help you build a comprehensive data science resume and CV from scratch that will stand out to recruiters and hiring managers.

 1. Do Your Research

 Employers care less about you wanting a career in data science than they do about you wanting a career with them.
 Before you start hacking together a data science resume, make sure you know who you’re sending the resume to.

 Realistically, your resume won’t be wildly different for each application you file, but it should be somewhat different.